 - Of the candidate gas generators, the Parkeston Units were the only unit generating during the time of Maximum STEM Price.
-The Pinjar Units did not capture any price over \$250/MWh in 2018-19. - It is likely that the STEM and Balancing Market will be subject to increasing price volatility due to the increased penetration of both small and large-scale renewable generation in the SWIS. - During periods of high intermittent non-scheduled generation (e.g. solar and wind facilities), Balancing Prices could go below zero for longer periods, while prices may be higher when scheduled generation is required to ramp up rapidly to meet demand when solar generation level falls in the evening period (in both winter and summer). - In the past reviews the combined commodity and transport costs for gas have been below that of distillate.
+The Pinjar Units did not capture any price over \$250/MWh in 2018-19. - It is likely that the STEM and Balancing Market will be subject to increasing price volatility due to the increased penetration of both small and large-scale renewable generation in the SWIS. - During periods of high intermittent non-scheduled generation (e.g. solar and wind facilities), Balancing Prices could go below zero for longer periods.
+Prices may be higher when scheduled generation is required to ramp up rapidly to meet demand when solar generation levels fall in the evening period (in both winter and summer).
+This is a change in generating patterns for fast response peaking plant that have traditionally been run to respond to extreme demands and planned outages.
+The additional generator starts and increases in operating hours will increase maintenance costs over the plant lifetime.
+In 2019 this behaviour was not observed in the selected generators, although with a large amount of wind capacity entering the system over the next 2 years will be significant in future reviews. - In the past reviews, the combined commodity and transport costs for gas have been below that of distillate.
 COVID-19 has resulted in about a 40% decline in the distillate cost excluding excise (Section 7.5).
-It is Marsden Jacob's view that distillate costs falling below gas is extremely unlikely due to the current large gap in costs between distillate and gas, an outlook which has distillate prices not decreasing, and the current oversupply of gas (Section 7.2). - However, if distillate prices were to reach similar levels to gas, distillate may become the preferred fuel for the following reasons: - Lower transport costs per GJ than gas. - Distillate is less volatile than gas making onsite storage possible with less specialised equipment.
+It is Marsden Jacob's view that distillate costs falling below gas is extremely unlikely due to the current large gap in costs between distillate and gas, an outlook which has distillate prices not decreasing further, and the current oversupply of gas (Section 7.2). - However, if distillate prices were to reach similar levels to gas, distillate may become the preferred fuel for the following reasons: - Lower transport costs per GI than gas. - Distillate is less volatile than gas making onsite storage possible with less specialised equipment.